 7.4 Training and Supervision of Trainees and Volunteers

-Volunteers and other relevant support employees will receive training to enable them to provide services will work only under the line management supervision and direction of appropriately qualified staff.
+Volunteers and other relevant support employees will receive training to enable them to provide services safely and will work only under the line management supervision and direction of appropriately qualified staff.

 Trainees will at all times be clearly identified as trainees and will provide services only under the supervision and direction of appropriately qualified staff.